HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Background Related Work

 \section{Background \& Related Work}

 \textbf{Traditional Methods.} Non-Reference Image Quality Assessment (NR-IQA) traditionally relied on handcrafted features and statistical models to evaluate image quality without reference images, using subjective IQA databases as proxies for human perception.
 These methods often leveraged Natural Scene Statistics (NSS) and local descriptors to identify deviations indicative of distortions~\cite{gao2013universal,ghadiyaram2017perceptual,mittal2012no,moorthy2011blind,ye2012no,saad2012blind,xu2016blind,ye2012unsupervised}.
 While computationally efficient, they exhibited limited robustness when exposed to complex or unseen distortions and often struggled to generalize well.
-With the emergence of deep learning, Convolutional Neural Networks (CNNs) demonstrated improved performance by learning spatially hierarchical quality-aware features from large-scale data~\cite{kang2014convolutional,bosse2017deep,su2020blindly,zhang2018blind,zhu2020metaiqa,bianco2018use,lin2018hallucinated,talebi2018nima,jiang2021tongue}.
-More recently, transformer-based models have surpassed CNNs by capturing global context and long-range dependencies, which are critical for perceptual quality understanding~\cite{you2021transformer,ke2021musiq,golestaneh2022no,yang2022maniqa}.
-Among these, MANIQA~\cite{yang2022maniqa} uses multi-dimensional attention mechanisms, achieving SOTA results across the benchmarks.
+With the emergence of deep learning, Convolutional Neural Networks (CNNs) demonstrated improved performance by learning spatially hierarchical quality-aware features from large-scale data~\cite{kang2014convolutional,bosse2017deep,su2020blindly,zhang2018blind,zhu2020metaiqa,bianco2018use,lin2018hallucinated,talebi2018nima,jiang2021tongue}. \Rebute{ Despite these advances, CNN-based supervised methods face challenges in cross-dataset generalization, motivating efforts in continuous learning~\cite{zhang2022continual,zhang2024task} to improve robustness in diverse distortion conditions.
+Another line of work explores pairwise learning-to-rank as an alternative to direct quality regression.
+UNIQUE~\cite{zhang2021uncertainty} supervises relative quality between image pairs via a fidelity loss, enabling joint training across IQA datasets without MOS alignment, while UNI-IQA~\cite{song2025uni} adopts a similar pairwise ranking strategy to unify natural and screen-content image datasets.} More recently, transformer-based models have surpassed CNNs by capturing global context and long-range dependencies, which are critical for perceptual quality understanding~\cite{you2021transformer,ke2021musiq,golestaneh2022no,yang2022maniqa}.
+Among these, MANIQA~\cite{yang2022maniqa} uses multi-dimensional attention mechanisms, achieving SOTA results across benchmark datasets.

 \textbf{Self-supervised Learning}.
 Self-supervised learning (SSL) has emerged as a compelling alternative for NR-IQA due to its ability to learn quality-aware representations without large-scale annotated datasets~\cite{agnolucci2024arniqa,saha2023re,madhusudana2021st,qpt,zhou2024visionlanguagemodelingcontent,Srinath_2024_WACV}.
 Motivated by the expensive and subjective nature of human opinion scores, SSL aims to leverage intrinsic properties of the data itself such as distortion patterns, ranking consistency, and augmentation invariance to supervise feature learning.
 Among various SSL strategies, contrastive learning has gained prominence for structuring the feature space to reflect perceptual similarity and distortion sensitivity by bringing similar (positive) pairs closer in the embedding space while pushing apart dissimilar (negative) pairs.